luan-grabher/template-html-components-site/readme.md

 # HTML Components Site

+YES, the HTML Componentization exists without the need for a framework.

 This is a simple project to build a site with HTML components.

 * Fast and easy to use.